 Sharing a Limited Data Set Between Covered Entities

 Providing that (1) an IRB has waived the requirement for HIPAA authorization or (2) a data use agreement has been duly executed between the provider and the recipient institutions, the PHI may be used and disclosed as part of the research.
 If the IRB has waived the requirement for HIPAA authorization, a data use agreement is not required (HIPAA requires one or the other).
 However, some institutions will insist on executing a data use agreement even though either the provider's or recipient's IRB has issued a waiver.
-For those at CHOP, more information about obtaining a data use agreement between CHOP and another institution can be found at Office of Technology Transfer intranet page.
+For those at CHOP, more information about obtaining a data use agreement between CHOP and another institution can be found at the Office of Collaborative and Corporate Research Contracts webpage.

 PHIS Data Sets: